paulross/skiplist/docs/source/rolling_median.rst

     Original: [0.
 1. 2.
 3. 4.
 5. 6.
 7. 8.
 9.]
       Result: [nan nan  1.
 2. 3.
 4. 5.
 6. 7.
 8.]

+Of course this Python code could be made much faster by using a Python C Extension.

 .. _rolling-median-mp-shared-memory-label: